 - Join as a member if you are a school, educator or other professional involved in RSE

 - Become a partner if you are an organisation or individual working in the field of RSE or a wider stakeholder with a policy, practice or research interest

 - Sign up for our updates to stay in touch

 Our commitment to high quality RSE in schools is summarised in the 12 principles displayed in this poster, which also demonstrates how we work with partners to unify voices in support of evidence-based RSE.

-We constantly welcome new partners and new members to join us.
-If you would like to sample our information it is simple to sign up for our free newsletter.
+We constantly welcome new partners and new educators to join us.
+If you would like to sample our free information it is simple to sign up for our free newsletter.

 - Be accurate and factual, covering a comprehensive range of information about sex, relationships, the law and sexual health, in order to make informed choices.
 In schools this should be part of compulsory curriculum provision;